Trump taps Jerome Powell to lead US Federal Reserve

 Trump decided not to reappoint current Fed Chair Janet Yellen who had overseen monetary policy in the US economy to wide acclaim for four years.

 "He is strong.
 He's committed.
-He's smart," and a "consensus builder," Trump said of Powell during the ceremony in the White House Rose Garden.
+He's smart," Trump said of Powell during the ceremony in the White House Rose Garden.
+"He has proven to be a consensus builder."

 "Based on his record I am confident that Jay has the wisdom and leadership to guide our economy through any challenges that our great economy may face."